InnotecScotlandLtd/docmail-laravel/README.md

 $docMailService = new Softlabs\Docmail\Docmail
 $docMailService->checkBalance();
 ```
 In case a user fails to maintain the minimum balance, a notification email is sent to the user.
+Package uses your email settings from .env file

 Response:
 ```